EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Retrieve the protocol state using the connection identifier C_U and/or other external information such as the CoAP Token and the 5-tuple.

-* Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_2, and IV_2.
+* Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_2, and IV_2.

 * Verify that the unverifed identity of Party V is among the allowed identites for this connection.

-* Verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite and the public authentication key of Party V.
+* If method equals 0 or 1, verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite and the public authentication key of Party V.

+* If method equals 2 or 3, verify the inner COSE_Encrypt0 as defined in Section 4.4 of {{RFC8152}}, using the AEAD algorithm in the selected cipher suite, K_V, and IV_V.

 If any verification step fails, Party U MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.